 At St. James, acolytes serve alongside our clergy in roles that express the liturgy of the Episcopal church.
 Carrying the processional cross, an acolyte leads the procession into and out of the church.
 Leading clergy in the gospel procession, one acolyte bears the gospel and two others carry torches, signifying Christ’s light coming into the world as the gospel is read.
 An acolyte assists the presider at the altar; assists the ushers with offertory plates; prepares for the Eucharist by closing and opening the sanctuary gates.
 By participating in this ministry, acolytes perform major roles in the worship service.

-Acolytes also work closely with members of a larger worship team that includes members of the Altar Guild, Lay Eucharistic Ministers, and ushers.
-St. James' acolytes actively participate serving at Sunday Eucharists, special liturgies at Christmas, Holy Week and Easter, at weddings and memorial services.
-Working together in ministry, acolytes help lead the congregation in a worship service that brings glory to God.
+Acolytes also work closely with members of a larger worship team that includes members of the Altar Guild, Lay Eucharistic Ministers, Ushers, Choir, Lay Readers, and the Flower Guild.

 Glossary terms related to "acolyte"